 To calculate TDEE, multiply your BMR by your activity factor.
 For example, if your BMR is 1,800 calories and you're moderately active (1.55), your TDEE would be 1,800 × 1.55 = 2,790 calories per day.

-Our calorie calculator makes it easy to determine your daily calorie needs.
-Here's how to use it effectively:
+Our free calorie calculator, designed by experienced nutrition professionals, makes it easy to determine your daily calorie needs.
+Based on years of nutrition and fitness expertise, here's how to use our calorie calculator effectively:

 To maintain your current weight, eat approximately the same number of calories as your TDEE.
 This creates energy balance, where calories consumed equal calories burned.
 However, your TDEE can fluctuate daily based on activity, so think of it as a target range rather than an exact number.